docarray/docarray/docs/user_guide/storing/index.md

 ### Construct
 To construct an index, you need to define the schema first.
 You can define the schema in the same way as define a `Doc`.
 The only difference is that you need to define the dimensionality of the vector space by `dim` and the name of the space by `space`.
 The `dim` argument must be an integer.
 The `space` argument can be one of `l2`, `ip` or `cosine`.
 TODO: add links to the detailed explaination

+`work_dir` is the directory for storing the index.
+If there is an index in the directory, it will be automatically loaded.
+When the schema of the saved and the defined index do not match, an exception will be raised.

 ```python
 from pydantic import Field